 Way back in iOS 6, there was no direct way to block certain websites in Safari.
 We had a few ugly workarounds but that wasn’t cutting it.
 In iOS 7, thankfully, you can block websites on your iPhone and iPad through Restrictions.
-If your iDevice is running iOS 8 or later, please refer this post.
+If your iDevice is running iOS 12, please refer this post.

 You don’t find yourself having to block websites on the iPhone – mostly – but if you are sharing the iPhone with your kids, you want to block certain websites.
-The same applies for iPads used at home where kids get to play with it too.
-Read on to find out how you can block specific websites from showing up in Safari (on your iPhone and iPad).
+The same applies to iPads used at home where kids get to play with it too.
+Read on to find out how you can prevent specific sites from showing up in Safari (on your iPhone and iPad).

 Test if the restriction works by opening the URL in Safari.
 Open Safari and go to the website you just blocked.
 You should see a screen similar to this one: